Spiderpig86/blog/drafts/heresmygarage.md

-Did that title catch your attention?
+Does that title sound familiar?

+[This video might jog your memory][https://youtu.be/yMha6kJZmrw)

 If you've ever been on YouTube, chances are that you have seen some "affluencers" try to pitch you their get rich quick scheme in the first 5 seconds before you skip the ad.
 It's probably of some guy standing in his mansion holding an expo marker with illegible scribbles written on an Easel Pad with various arrows and dollar signs scattered throughout what supposedly is the next big thing.